korawichkavee/Replication-Lange-et-al-From-Fourier-to-Koopman/README.md

 An attempt to reproduce and study the Fourier and Koopman model proposed by Lange et al 2021

 # About
-This is part of our group project for 10-701: Introduction to Machine Learning (PhD) (Spring 2024) titled "Physics Informed Machine Learning: A review and short replication" under approval of Prof Henry Chai.
+This is part of our group project for 10-701: Introduction to Machine Learning (PhD) (Spring 2024) titled "Physics Informed Machine Learning: A review and short replication" under the approval of Prof Henry Chai.
 For empirical analysis, we have selected "From Fourier to Koopman: Spectral Methods for Long-term Time Series Prediction" by Henning Lange, Steven L. Brunton, Nathan Kutz.

 https://github.com/helange23/from_fourier_to_koopman